Aktiun/chartfactor-jira-kit/README.md

     airbyte-jira-pg.sh
     ```

-    The command performs the following actions:
+    This command performs the following actions:

     * Deploys Airbyte locally.
 Airbyte is an open-source ELT platform that helps teams move data from various sources into data warehouses.
     * Creates Airbyte source, destination, and connection configurations to populate the data warehouse (e.g. Postgres or BigQuery Emulator) with JIRA issues and worklogs.